 Instructions

-- Cover the bowl with vegan Nutella and put it in a freezer for about two hours or until vegan Nutella is hard enough to work with.
+- Cover the bowl with 180g of vegan Nutella and put it in a freezer for about two hours or until vegan Nutella is hard enough to work with.

 - Take 10 hazelnuts and put them aside.
 They will go into the middle of every bliss ball.